Stephanie-Ash/the-pizza-oven/README.md

     ![Form Validation](readme/screenshots/form-validation.jpg)

     * The booking confirmation confirms to the user that a table is avaiable providing confidence that a booking has been made.
 It also confirms the details of the booking they have just made.
+An email of the booking is sent to the given email address so that the user can easily check the booking details.

     ![Booking Confirmation](readme/screenshots/booking-confirmation.jpg)